jspinak/brobot/docs/docs/04-testing/actionhistory-mock-snapshots.md

 - Success/failure status
 - Execution duration

-### Why ActionHistory is Required in Mock Mode
+### Why ActionHistory is Highly Recommended in Mock Mode

 In mock mode, Brobot doesn't perform real pattern matching.
 Instead, it uses ActionHistory to:
-1. Determine if a pattern should be "found"
+1. Determine if a pattern should be "found" based on realistic success rates
-2. Provide realistic match locations and scores
+2. Provide realistic match locations and scores from historical data
-3. Simulate timing and performance characteristics
+3. Simulate timing and performance characteristics accurately
-4. Enable deterministic or probabilistic testing
+4. Enable deterministic or probabilistic testing with configurable success rates

-**Important**: Without ActionHistory, patterns will never be found in mock mode, causing all find operations to fail.
+**Important**: While Brobot provides a fallback mechanism that generates default matches without ActionHistory, these fallback matches have fixed properties (location 100,100, size 50x50, 95% similarity) which may not reflect your actual UI behavior.
+For realistic testing, always configure ActionHistory with appropriate success rates and match locations.

 ## New Builder Integration (v1.0.0+)